anath2/99problems-haskell/README.md

 # 99problems-haskell

-Solutions to 99 problems in haskell
-The solutions would be updated from time to time
+My solutions to 99 questions in haskell.
+This project is still work in progress.
+I would be refactoring and revising my solutions from time to time